COS301-SE-2025/Smart-File-Manager/Documentation/srs.md

 ### 3. User Story: Log into the application
 **As a:** Registered User.
 **I want to:** Log in on any device with the application installed.
-**So that I:** The application uses all my preferences like themes and naming conventions.
+**So that I:** May have my preferences like themes and naming conventions apply on this device.
 #### Acceptance criteria:
 __Given__ I am a registered user.
 __When__ I enter my information and click log in.